-We already started our big "Climb to Tokyo" campaign in 2018 and are also preparing the topic of climbing in a broad way, with stories and background knowledge, presentations by the athletes and much more.
+We already started our big "Climb to Tokyo" campaign in 2018 and are also preparing the topic of climbing in a broad way with stories and background knowledge, presentations by the athletes and much more.
 Of course, we also regularly provide the press with information about climbing.
 The social media channels are also served, which is already having an effect.
-Take for example the German Championship this year in Hilden: The young audience was enthusiastic and attached great importance to getting an autograph from the athletes.
+Looking for example at the German Championship this year in Hilden: The young audience was enthusiastic and attached great importance to getting an autograph from the athletes.
 This was much more intensive than last year.

 So you can see that Olympia is already bearing fruit?

 Olympia is not a fast-sell, even if the competition in Tokyo is going well, which I personally very much hope will happen, the industry has to pull together across all areas afterwards.
 This is the only way to ensure that the positive mood has a lasting effect on the sport.

 Are you going to arbitrate in Tokyo?

 No, unfortunately I am not allowed to go to Tokyo because of my function as Vice President of the DAV, where I am also the national delegate for the IFSC but I will travel to Tokyo as Vice President of the DAV.

 Climbing is of course also one of the important topics at OutDoor by ISPO.
 Get all the information here.